New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

+\begin{theorem} The factorization version of Melan\c{c}on's algorithm gives the unique $G$-factorization of a word $w$. \end{theorem} \begin{proof} At a given step, suppose we have $k$ blocks $u_1, u_2, \dots, u_k$, so that the remaining (unfactorized) suffix of $w$ is $u_1u_2\cdots u_k$, and that these blocks satisfy the preservation condition.
+We have two cases based on which block is the smallest under $\prec$. \\

+\textbf{Case 1}: Assume $u_1$ is smallest of the remaining blocks under $\prec$.
+Then by \cref{lem:smallestblock}, $u_1u_2\cdots u_i$ cannot be in $G$ for any $i \neq 1$.
+Since any $G$-factorization of $u_1u_2\cdots u_k$ preserves the blocks by the preservation condition, the factorization must start with $u_1$.
+We can take out $u_1$ as the only possible first $G$-factor, and the resulting multiset of $k-1$ blocks $\{u_2, u_3, \dots, u_k\}$ still satisfies the preservation condition since it is a subset of the original multiset.\\

+\textbf{Case 2}: Assume the smallest block under $\prec$ is not $u_1$.
+Then we can contract this smallest block, and the resulting multiset of blocks will still satisfy the preservation condition by \cref{lem:contraction}.\\

+Since we begin with $w$ consisting of $|w|$ blocks, where each letter is its own block, the preservation condition is initially satisfied.
+Thus the preservation condition remains satisfied after each step, and we generate the only possible $G$-factorization of $w$.
+Since $w$ must have at least one $G$-factorization, the resulting factorization generated by this algorithm must be the unique valid $G$-factorization of $w$, and we are done.\end{proof}

-We give an example of Melan\c{c}on's algorithm used for factorization, using the same string as the previous example. \begin{example} Say we want to find the Nyldon factorization of $10001011010101$.
+We give an example of Melan\c{c}on's algorithm used for factorization, using the same string as the previous example. \begin{example} Say we want to find the Nyldon factorization of the (linear) word $10001011010101$.
+As before, we contract the lexicographically smallest block(s) in each step.